This post may contain affiliate links. Please read our privacy policy.

 • Scrape the butter out on the center of a piece of plastic wrap, and use the plastic wrap to form the butter into a 4-inch long log about 2 inches in diameter.
 Wrap it well, and refrigerate for at least 2 hours and up to 5 days.

-• To cook the filet, preheat the oven to 475°F. Pat the filet dry with paper towels, and place the filet on a rimmed baking sheet.
+• To cook the tenderloin, preheat the oven to 475 F. Pat the beef dry with paper towels, and place it on a rimmed baking sheet.
 Rub the two tablespoons butter all over the meat, and evenly sprinkle the salt and pepper over the surface.

-• Place the filet in the oven at roast for about 23 to 25 minutes for rare (an internal temp of 120°F, and 27 to 30 minutes for medium rare (an internal temp of 125°F), depending on the thickness of the meat.
-Let the meat sit in a cutting board, tented with foil for 20 minutes before slicing into thick slices (or thin, your call!).
+• Place the beef in the oven and roast for about 23 to 25 minutes for rare (an internal temp of 120 F), and 27 to 30 minutes for medium-rare (an internal temp of 125 F), depending on the thickness of the meat.
+Let the meat sit on a cutting board, tented with foil, for 20 minutes before slicing it into thick slices (or thin, your call!).
 Remove the compound butter from the fridge while the meat rests.

 • Place a slice of the compound butter on top of the warm slices of meat as you serve them.